+They usually occur on the upper sides of leaves, but can also develop on the undersides.
 The outer margins of the black circles are ragged or feathery and they are usually surrounded by a ring of yellow.

 Black spot is easier to prevent than to cure.
-The spores can remain in the soil and overwinter on leaves and stems, waiting for favorable conditions.
+Existing spores can remain in the soil and over-winter on leaves and stems, waiting for favorable conditions.

 Give the plant what it wants.
 This is true for avoiding any plant disease.
 A healthy, vigorous plant is less susceptible to problems.
 Roses prefer a sunny location with well-draining soil and regular weekly watering.

-- Air Flow - Provide good air circulation around and through your rose plants.
+Air Flow - Provide good air circulation around and through your rose plants.
 Don't plant your roses too close to other plants.
-Prune to open the spaces between canes, if the plant gets too dense and air can not get through.
+Prune to open the spaces between canes, if the plant gets too dense and air cannot get through.

 - Proper Watering - Avoid getting the leaves wet, while watering.
 There's not much you can do about rain, but at least limit the time the leaves remain wet.

 - Plant resistant cultivars - Roses are often labeled for resistance, from highly resistant on down.
 While you are looking for black spot resistance, you might as well look for a rose that is also resistant to rust and powdery mildew.
-Rugosas, the newer shrub and ground cover roses and many of the Canadian Explorer Series, like John Cabot and William Baffin, show good resistance.
+Rugosas, the newer shrub and ground cover roses and many of the Canadian Explorer Series, like "John Cabot" and "William Baffin", show good resistance.